patrickbwarren/transam-triton/TRIMCC.md

 ROMs can likewise be disassembled.

-Equally, it's possible to disassemble code with the disassembler, with the `-n` option, and pipe it into `trimcc`, for example
+Equally, it's possible to disassemble code with the disassembler, with the `-p` option, and pipe it into `trimcc`, for example
 ```
-./disasm8080.py -n -a 0x400 FASTVDU_ROM | ./trimcc -v -s
+./disasm8080.py -p -a 0x400 FASTVDU_ROM | ./trimcc -v -s
 ```

 ### TriMCC minilanguage